uncomfyhalomacro/erudite-vim/README.md

 My neovim configuration.
-This is my way to learn Lua 🌙.
-Fully in Lua.
-I mostly like julia so I am making my own configuration.
-No more COC stuff and all.
-Just mostly Lua configuration.
+Fully written in Lua.
+This configuration is more focused for Julia users.
+But it can still be modified to be used for other languages.
+I am planning to add that functionality soon but it is not a priority as of yet.
+Feel free to fork! :smiley:

 ## Prerequisites